wluna/blockytalky/README.md

 ## Getting Started
 To install the system, run ./build to install all dependencies.
-To start or restart the system, run sh start.sh from the blockytalky directory
+To start or restart the system, run sh start.sh from the blockytalky directory.
+To connect to BlockyTalky, point your browser at hostname.local:5000/blockly where hostname is the hostname of your Raspberry Pi.

 ## Links